 B cells offer exciting platforms for research projects: for example, an article published in 2018 in Frontiers in Immunology explored the kinetics of B cell development.
 Given that the precisely coordinated process of B cell lymphopoiesis starts with pro-B cells undergoing various stages of maturation expressing Igα and Igβ.
-Studies have shown that the lack of expression of these proteins arrests the development of B cells and the cells remain at the pro-B cell stage.
+Studies have shown that the lack of expression of these proteins arrests the development of B cells and the stem cells remain at the pro-B cell stage.
 The differentiation of the B cells begins in the bone marrow and ends in the spleen.
 The team explored the factors involved in the expression of transitional 1 (T1) and transitional 2 (T2) B cells in the spleen.
 Given the importance of the B-cell receptor (BCR) signalling, such studies become important to study diseases such as B-cell lymphomas (chronic lymphocytic leukaemia).

 Other aspects of disease also warrant detailed studies using B lymphocytes: the involvement of B cells in autoimmune diseases and immunodeficiencies have shown the presence of the BCR mutations.
 For example, hyper-IgM syndrome and common variable immune deficiency (CVID).